Skip to main content

 Packaging and Delivery Experience

-HelloFresh: HelloFresh ships in a cardboard box with an insulated liner and individual labeled bags per ingredient.
+HelloFresh: HelloFresh ships in a cardboard box with an insulated liner and individual labeled bags per ingredient, more segmented than Blue Apron's color-coded recipe bags.
 Seafood and proteins go into a separate sealed pouch inside the liner.
-The box is designed to stay cold for up to 24 hours after delivery.
-Packaging is largely recyclable; HelloFresh provides a drop-off locator for the liner.
-Portion bags are pre-measured, which eliminates guesswork but does add plastic per meal.
+The box stays cold for up to 24 hours after delivery.
+Packaging is largely recyclable, and HelloFresh provides a drop-off locator for the liner.
+Portion bags are pre-measured, which eliminates guesswork but adds plastic per meal, where Blue Apron now ships some items unbagged.
+Pick HelloFresh over Blue Apron here if per-ingredient labeling matters more than reducing per-meal plastic.

-Blue Apron: Blue Apron uses an insulated box with a gel-ice liner and color-coded bags per recipe.
+Blue Apron: Blue Apron uses an insulated box with a gel-ice liner and color-coded bags per recipe, tidier than HelloFresh's per-ingredient bagging.
 The packaging skews premium, thick recipe cards, well-printed ingredient labels, and proteins in vacuum-sealed portions.
-Blue Apron has made commitments to reduce plastic and now ships some items without individual portion bags.
+Blue Apron has committed to reduce plastic and now ships some items without individual portion bags, where HelloFresh still bags every ingredient.
 The box handles 24-hour unattended delivery in most climates.
+Pick Blue Apron over HelloFresh here if you want less per-meal plastic and heavier recipe cards.

 Packaging: roughly even.
 HelloFresh: Good, reliable cold chain, organized bags, recyclable box.
 More plastic per meal than some competitors.
 Blue Apron: Premium presentation, improving on plastic reduction.
 Cold chain is reliable; packaging reflects the higher price point.